ryanve/taos/README.md

-TAOS (**T**oggle **A**reas **O**r **S**tyles) is a jQuery plugin that allows designers easily setup efficient toggles and style switchers via HTML5 data attributes.
+TAOS (**T**oggle **A**reas **O**r **S**tyles) is a jQuery plugin that helps designers easily setup efficient toggles and style switchers via HTML5 data attributes.
+I wrote the plugin because I wanted insanely simple but flexible ways to make style switchers and element toggles without rewriting JavaScript each time.

 ## Areas

-Area toggles are activated by adding a `data-taos-area` attribute to `<a>` elements (a.k.a. switches).
+An **area** toggle is activated by adding the `data-taos-area` attribute to the `<a>` link that should be its control.
 The value of the attribute should be the selector for the element you want to toggle.
 Multiple elements can be cycled by separating selectors with commas.
 Flags for duration (in milliseconds) and easing method can be added.
 In basic jQuery the two easing methods are `swing` (default) and `linear`.
 If using jQuery UI, then [these easing methods](http://jqueryui.com/demos/effect/easing.html) are also available.
 (If using a custom jQuery UI build, it must include the effects package.)

 #### 1-way (show/hide)